Max Hunt: Derby County

 Having previously had a trial with Championship side West Bromwich Albion, Hunt signed for fellow Championship side Derby County in January 2018.
 Hunt agreed an 18-month contract with the Rams, with the club holding an option to extend the deal by a further 12 months with Hunt initially linking up with Derby's under-23 side.

 On 4 September 2019, Hunt joined National League side Aldershot Town on an initial month-long loan.
 He made his debut for Aldershot in their 2–1 home defeat against Barrow on 7 September 2019, and on his fifth appearance Hunt scored his first goal for the Shots in their 3–1 defeat against Yeovil Town on 24 September 2019.
 On 10 January 2020, after an initial four-month loan deal Hunt returned to parent club Derby County having made 22 appearances for Aldershot.

 Carlisle United

 In January 2020, having been recalled from his loan with Aldershot, Hunt signed for League Two club Carlisle United for an undisclosed fee on an 18-month deal.
 On 18 January 2020, Hunt made his English Football League debut for Carlisle in a 1–1 draw against Oldham Athletic.

 On 26 December 2020, Hunt joined National League side Yeovil Town on a one-month loan deal, making his debut the same day in Yeovil's 6–1 away defeat against National League leaders Torquay United.

 Yeovil Town

 On 27 January 2021, Hunt signed permanently for National League side Yeovil Town for undisclosed terms, signing an 18-month contract.
+At the end of the 2022–23 season, Hunt was released by Yeovil following the club's relegation from the National League.

+Buxton

+On 27 May 2023, Hunt agreed to join National League North club Buxton.

+Alfreton Town

+Hunt signed for Alfreton Town for the 2024–25 season.